Tourism in Canada: Nunavut Territory

-It is estimated that Nunavut sees about 50,000 visitors each year, with around 8,000 being international travelers, mostly arriving on cruise ships.
-The number of cruise ship visits doubled in 2023, bringing over 5,200 passengers to 14 communities.The tourism sector currently employs about 3,000 workers.
+It is estimated that Nunavut sees about 50,000 visitors each year, with around 8,000 being international travellers, mostly arriving on cruise ships.
+The number of cruise ship visits doubled in 2023, bringing over 5,200 passengers to 14 communities.
+The tourism sector currently employs about 3,000 workers.

-Nunavut tourism centers on outdoor adventure and Inuit culture, with popular activities including wildlife viewing (polar bears, whales, muskox), hiking, and experiencing local traditions like igloo building.
+Nunavut tourism centres feature activities including wildlife viewing (polar bears, whales, muskox), hiking, and experiencing local traditions like igloo building.
 Top tourism destinations include Auyuittuq National Park for hiking, Quttinirpaaq National Park for its northernmost status, and the capital city of Iqaluit for cultural events like the Toonik Tyme festival.
 Other destinations like Cape Dorset are known for Inuit art, while Kugluktuk for wildlife viewing.